 Responsible for raising PhD student curriculum interests with the graduate committee and the department chair.

-Responsible for building a community among and advocating for students in the department who identify as female, underrepresented minority, LGBTQ or have a disability, both within the department & outside the department, and for connecting students to identity-affirming communities or affinity groups on campus.
+Responsible for advocating for students in the department who identify as female/gender nonconforming, underrepresented minority, LGBTQ+ or have a disability, both within the department & outside the department, and for connecting students to identity-affirming communities or affinity groups on campus.

 Represent graduate students in the department’s facilities (Space and Computing) committees, which deal with allocating budget for office furniture, ergonomic hardware and determining the specifications of new machines, monitors, etc.